danainjax/bf/NOTES.md

 - [ ] Views use helper methods if appropriate
 - [ ] Views use partials if appropriate

-Sprint 5 - How Does it Look?
+Sprint 5 - How Does it Look?/Facelift
 - [ ]   Bootstrap
 - [ ]   Styling
 - [ ]   Wireframing